|

 at a Smart Page template and tell me what he thought.
 And

-"It appears that Smart Pages may be another name for
+this is what he said to me: "It appears that Smart Pages may be another name for

 the old issue of doorway pages, which Google frowns upon.